Ms. Angela is the SVCDS Artistic Director

 Carrie Strout Peterson graduated in 1999 with a BFA in modern dance and a BS in communication from the University of Utah.
 A native of Salt Lake City, she began dancing at the age of three at Life Arts Center and graduated from Alta High School as a Sterling Scholar in Dance.
 She loves teaching at SVCD and is grateful to be working with so many talented teachers and students.
 She is the proud mom of two wonderful daughters, Jessie and Emma.

-Ms. Tami teaches the Parent & Tot, 3 & 4 Year Old, and Kindergarten & 1st grade classes
+Ms. Tami teaches the Kindergarten & 1st grade, and Dance I classes

 Tami Redd Knubel began dancing at the age of 3 with Virginia Tanner Creative Dance at the University of Utah.
 She later studied with Pearl Wagstaff-Garff at the Life Arts Center, as well as ballet training at The Christensen Center.
 She returned to the Tanner Creative Dance program during high school, dancing with their performing company The Children’s Dance Theater.
 Tami completed two majors at Brigham Young University, obtaining a Bachelor of Science in Modern Dance and Social Work.
 Upon graduation, she worked for The Division of Child and Family Services, followed by several years teaching pre-school and dance for The Life Arts Center.
 In 2004, Tami opened South Valley Creative Dance, which she owned and operated until 2012.
 She has continued to teach at South Valley Creative Dance since that time as her love for teaching children will never fade in the least.
 Tami also taught creative dance at The Waterford School in Sandy, UT.
 Tami is married to her husband, Stephan of 25 years and has three amazing children…Chase, Jonah and Gracie.
 She’s excited to begin her 22nd year of teaching creative and modern dance!

-Ms. Megan teaches the Diverse Dance, and Dance IV classes
+Ms. Megan teaches the Hip Hop, and Dance IV classes

 MEGAN MARY O’BRIEN is dancer/artist born in Salt Lake City, Utah.
 At a young age, she fell in love with dancing and performing when she began to create impromptu shows to classic rock songs for her mom and dad.
 For 15 years she trained at The Winner School extensively in many different styles of dance.
 She continued her training at the University of Utah School of Dance with a full ride scholarship and in Spring 2017 she graduated with a BFA in Modern Dance.
 Throughout her training Megan has had the privilege to learn from and work with Repertory Dance Theatre, LajaMartin, Hubbard Street Dance Chicago, Company 605 (Vancouver), The Penguin Lady, Salt Contemporary Dance and the Staatliche Ballettschule School located in Berlin, Germany.
 She has performed in works by artists LajaMartin, Bill Evans, Lesley Telford, Stephen Koester, Nick Blaylock, Sharee Lane, Pamela Handman.
 She is compelled to share her art and passion with the community by nurturing the growth of young artists by teaching at Judge, many local elementary schools and dance studios The Winner School and Creative Arts Academy.

-Ms. Rachel teaches the 2nd & 3rd Grade, and Dance 1 classes.
+Ms. Rachel teaches the 2nd & 3rd Grade, Ballet & Jazz, and Dance 3 classes.

 Rachel Luebbert is a movement artist and dance maker based in Salt Lake.
 She graduated magna cum laude from the University of Utah with an honors BFA in Dance, a BA in Spanish and a minor in Business.
 She has performed in work by Daniel Clifton, Stephen Koester, Ihsan Rusteem, Rebecca Aneloski, and Alexandra Barbier.
 Rachel has lived and worked as a dance teacher and freelance artist in Washington, DC.
 During this time, she performed a solo “Listen.
 Please?” at the Hirshorn Museum and performed Brendan Fernandes’s Free Fall 49 at the Portrait Gallery.
 Rachel is passionate about sharing the joy of movement with students of all ages.